 Get more zzzz’s: Nearly 30 percent of Americans are sleep-deprived, getting less than seven hours of sleep per night.
 Besides affecting your immune system, a lack of sleep also puts you at higher risk for obesity, diabetes and depression.
 Increase your amount of shut eye by limiting your work hours, keeping technology out of your bedroom and getting daily exercise.

 Soak up the rays: Many know that Vitamin D is essential to our bone health, but it’s also a key nutrient that keeps our immune systems functioning.
 Unfortunately, Vitamin D deficiency is a real thing in the Northwest, especially during the grey winter months.
-It’s hard to get all of the nutrients that you need from food alone, so plan a weekend at one of these Northwest sunny spots.
+It’s hard to get all of the nutrients that you need from food alone, so pick up a supplement AND plan a weekend at one of these Northwest sunny spots.